andreikop/enki/_posts/2011-10-13-New_file_associations.md

 I just finished file associations for syntax highlighting.

 * Now it is possible to switch current langauge
-* Now mksv3 tries to recognize file type by its first line
+* Now enki tries to recognize file type by its first line

 <table>
     <td>